airportyh/describe/README.md

 To Run the Specs:
 -----------------

+To run all specs described, call *describe.run()*.
 Describe outputs the results of the tests in plain text when run.
 To output to a DOM element by ID - if you are running in a web browser:

 	describe.run({printTo: 'log'})